deepmd-kit-recipes/libdeepmd-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `deepmodeling` channel has been enabled, `libdeepmd` can be installed with:
+Once the `deepmodeling` channel has been enabled, `libdeepmd, libdeepmd-base, libdeepmd-devel` can be installed with:

 ```
-conda install libdeepmd
+conda install libdeepmd libdeepmd-base libdeepmd-devel
 ```

 It is possible to list all of the versions of `libdeepmd` available on your platform with: